HaileyLazar/grwthCalc/README.md

-# grwthCalc
-Investment Growth Calculator
+# Investment Growth Calculator
+##Calculate how your money grows over time into retirement
+**how to have your money growth with interests*